Who is John? (v. 19-24) 1:19 And this is the record of John,

 According to multiple OT prophecies, the promised Messiah would fulfill God's purposes including: judgment of sin, salvation of believers, the restoration of national Israel, and the establishment of His Kingdom of righteosness. cp.
 Luk 3:15-17

 1:21 And they asked him, What then?
 Art thou Elias?
+And he saith, I am not.

 Elias- ie., Elijah, the prophet.

 The OT closes with a statement that Elijah will appear before the great day of judgment which will precede the establishment of Messiah's Kingdom (Mal 4:5,6).
 John's ministry was "in the spirit and power of Elijah" (Luk 1:16,17; 1:76-79).
-But since Israel would not receive their King at His first coming, John would not fulfill that final role of Elijah. (cp.
+But because Israel would not receive their King at His first coming, John would not fulfill that final role of Elijah. (cp.
 Mat 11:14; 17:10-13)

-Many later recognized Jesus as a candidate to fulfill this prophecy.
+Later, many recognized Jesus as a candidate to fulfill this prophecy.
 Joh 6:14; 7:40

 1:22 Then said they unto him, Who art thou?